⚡ Cursor vs 👨💻 Replit Agent comparison (2026)

 ✗ Expensive for hobbyists

-👨💻 Replit Agent
+👨💻 Replit Agent strengths and tradeoffs

 Pros